 Q4.
 Is it possible for my video pitch to be assessed in private during the first round?

 Sorry, but this is not possible.
 We want to keep everything public so that the rules are the same for everyone.
-However, you can register with the Startuplab and book a mentoring session with our mentors to discuss your idea.
+However, you can register with SBSS and book a meeting with one of the organisers of The Big Pitch or a mentoring session with our mentors to discuss your idea.

 Q5.
 What about Intellectual Property?
 Does the University have any claim on my business idea?

 In most cases, the university does not claim ownership of Intellectual Property created and developed by students.
 However, if the innovation was created during the course of a sponsored research project, the university or the sponsor could own your invention.
 If you have any questions or concerns about ownership of your Intellectual Property, please contact the AREA team, preferably before you enter the competition.

 Simple, YouTube has invested billions of dollars developing the hardware and software to process and store every conceivable type video file.
 By using YouTube we are able to accept videos from as many different people, formats, and devices as possible.